Alimony Lawyers in Birmingham, Alabama

 The parties must agree to the terms of temporary support, which is something your attorney can help negotiate.
 Any agreements should be made in writing and filed with the courts.

 When ex-spouses have been living apart for a significant period, things can change dramatically.
-Alabama law allows parties to modify a periodic alimony award under certain circumstances.
+Alabama law allows parties to modify spousal support under certain circumstances.

 One or both parties can file a request with the court to raise, lower, or terminate spousal support payments, provided there has been a “material change in the circumstances of one or both parties.”
 When the court reviews your request, some of the factors they will consider include: